A Survey on Bias and Fairness in Machine Learning: Acknowledgments

 \section{Acknowledgments}

 This material is based upon work supported by the Defense Advanced Research Projects Agency (DARPA) under Agreement No. HR0011890019.
-We would like to thank Mila and IVADO for their summer school on Bias and Discrimination in AI and all the speakers.
-Special Thank to Golnoosh Farnadi and Jihane Lamouri for organizing the event.
+We would like to thank the organizers, speakers and the attendees at the IVADO-Mila 2019 Summer School on Bias and Discrimination in AI.
+We would like to also thank Brian Hu Zhang and Shreya Shankar.